SFU administration to discuss divestment from Israel

 Content warning: mentions of genocide.

 On May 30, SFU president Joy Johnson and the Board of Governors agreed to discuss divestment from arms companies that profit from the genocide in occupied Palestine.
-This announcement comes after months of community pressure and over 1,000 students, faculty, and alumni signing the divestment petition of SFU Faculty for Palestine, who are “a network of faculty who support the cause of Palestinian liberation.”
-Other actions included the Belzberg Library protest at SFU Harbour Centre while the Board of Governors’ meeting was being held.
+This announcement comes after months of community pressure and over 1,000 students, faculty, and alumni signing the divestment petition of SFU Faculty for Palestine (F4P), “a network of faculty who support the cause of Palestinian liberation.”
+Other recent actions included the Belzberg Library protest at SFU Harbour Centre while the Board of Governors’ meeting was held.

-According to Faculty for Palestine, before SFU’s announcement, a faculty-wide vote was held for the divestment.
-Due to allegations of hacking, the vote was found unreliable and a re-vote was scheduled three weeks later.
+According to SFU F4P, before SFU’s announcement, a faculty-wide vote was held for the divestment.
+Due to hacking allegations, the vote was found unreliable and a re-vote was scheduled three weeks later.

-The petition demands divestment from BAE Systems, Booz Allen Hamilton, and CAE Inc, all companies that have “collectively facilitated the killing, maiming, or displacement of millions.”
+The petition demands divestment from BAE Systems, Booz Allen Hamilton, and CAE Inc., all companies that have “collectively facilitated the killing, maiming, or displacement of millions.”
+These companies constitute $7.2 million “of the joint endowment and non-endowment invested funds of $1.13 billion as of March 31, 2024.”

 The Responsible Investment Policy “sets out SFU’s approach to incorporating environmental, social, and corporate governance considerations into its investment decisions.”
 SFU stated this review process will “contain a plan for community consultation” and will “allow for a consultative and transparent process.”

-Faculty for Palestine stated SFU’s framing of the genocide as the “Israel-Hamas conflict” was concerning.
-“It has been clear for months that the central dynamic since October 7, to say nothing of decades of occupation, has been one of genocide and ethnic cleansing,” Faculty for Palestine said.
+SFU F4P stated SFU’s framing of the genocide as the “Israel-Hamas conflict” was concerning.
+“It has been clear for months that the central dynamic since October 7, to say nothing of decades of occupation, has been one of genocide and ethnic cleansing,” said SFU F4P.
 They cited “institutional neutrality,” which suggests that institutions should be neutral on political issues, showing SFU is an “accomplice in whitewashing an unfolding genocide that was acknowledged months ago by the International Court of Justice.”

-Israeli attacks genocide against Palestinians since October 7 has led to the deaths of at least 37,232 people and wounded 78,000 at time of writing.
+Since October 7, Israeli attacks against Palestinians have led to the deaths of at least 37,232 people and wounded 78,000 at the time of writing.
 Israeli attacks did not begin in October 2023, but have a long history dating back to the creation of Israel in 1948, when Palestinians were violently expelled from their homeland.
-This is also known as The Nakba, and was recently recognized by the UN, who condemned “Israel’s ongoing actions” between 1948–2024, “including occupation and dispossession of Palestinian property” and “brutal and disproportionate use of force.”
+This is also known as The Nakba, and was recently recognized by the United Nations.
+They condemned “Israel’s ongoing actions” between 1948–2024, “including occupation and dispossession of Palestinian property” as well as “brutal and disproportionate use of force.”

 Currently, the distribution of food in Rafah has been suspended and medical supplies are limited since Israel took over “the Palestinian side of the Rafah land” in early May.